BZIvanov/Learning-SQL-and-Git/SQL/sql.md

 SELECT title FROM movies WHERE title NOT LIKE '%super%';
 ```

-In case % sign is what we want to search for we have to use '\' to escape it.
+In case % sign is what we want to search for, we have to use '\' to escape it.

-Not like does the opposite of like.

 # Aggregate functions